jjaguayo/docker-stacks/README.md

 This builds an image called `<your_local_build_name` and runs it in a restartable container.

+# Connecting to Jupyter hub

+When starting the hub, a URL is provided by the container app.
+Copy and paste the URL into a browser to connect to the hub.

 # Installing Docker

 If you have not installed Docker, the following links provide instructions for